 Coney Island in 1907, known for its freaks and spectacles.
 But for Rose, Coney Island becomes a place of wonder, a place that makes memories.
 A place that saves lives… A moving story that offers a glimpse at the Coney Island of old through an unexpected lens.
 “Rose in Dreamland” by New York Times bestselling author Kristine Kathryn Rusch, is free on this website for one week only. […]

 Bethanne Dupree runs a computer dating service and pretends she doesn’t need it, too.
 She manages to separate her personal life from her business life until Ray Greco comes to the office of the dating service to make a video.
 The handsome Greco distracts her staff, and his video crashes her server.
 In fact, he crashes a lot of things.
 Including Bethanne.
 “Geeks Bearing Gifts” […]

 Fala wants revenge.
 Revenge against Preston for ruining her life.
 Revenge for ruining so many other lives in the process.
 Preston thought she was just a sweet young thing.
 But Fala is not sweet.
 And Preston needs to learn that—the hard way.
-“Sweet Young Things” by USA Today bestselling author Kristine Kathryn Rusch is free on this website for one week only.
-The story’s available on […]
+“Sweet Young Things” by New York Times bestselling author Kristine Kathryn Rusch, is free on this website for one week only.
+The story’s also available as […]